 What are the important paths for the development of Digital Twin？

 Advancing digital twin development needs be undertaken by all sectors of the industrial ecosystem.
-Government, colleges and enterprises in various technical fields need to work together to realize a holistic role for digital twin technology in urban development.
+Government, colleges and enterprises in various technical fields need to work together to realise a holistic role for digital twin technology in urban development.

 Through government guidance and industry cooperation to establish standards, we can effectively make progress in scientific research and overcome any issues that may arise in digital twin development.

-The primary focus is on an organizational system that brings together departments to work collaboratively, to define a common design base for common requirements, and to assemble data for use in diverse scenarios under uniform standards.
+The primary focus is on an organisational system that brings together departments to work collaboratively, to define a common design base for common requirements and to assemble data for use in diverse scenarios under uniform standards.
 This will be essential to driving the development of enterprises and deepen data fusion, as AI, big data, cloud computing, IoT, AR and VR enterprises will be given room to grow and enable sectors to collaborate more flexibly under a digital twin platform.

-The government should keep data resources open, create conditions for a digital twin technology scheme and application scenario, and promote the application to deepen continuously.
-This will result in an industrial chain with coordinated operations, and the emergence of new forms of business.
+The government should keep data resources open, create conditions for a digital twin technology scheme and application scenario and promote the application to deepen continuously.
+This will result in an industrial chain with coordinated operations and the emergence of new forms of business.

 - Prescient & Strategic Intelligence: Digital Twin Market Research Report

 - Hype Cycle for Emerging Technologies, 2020, Gartner, 2020